TomWFox/nibabel/.github/CODE_OF_CONDUCT.md

 If you feel that any of our Nibabel communications lack respect, or are unfriendly or unhelpful, please try the following steps:

-* If you feel able, please let the person who has sent the email or comment that you found it disrespectful / unhelpful / unfriendly, and why;
+* If you feel able, please let the person who has sent the email or comment know that you found it disrespectful / unhelpful / unfriendly, and why;

 * If you don't feel able to do that, or that didn't work, please contact Chris Markiewicz directly